Multi-stakeholder intervention to Rank SDGs | Capacity Building of the newly elected LG Reps of Balochistan

 ,

-LEAD for SDGs organised a Three-day Program for multi-stakeholder intervention to Rank SDGs & to build the capacity of the newly elected Local Government Representatives of Balochistan on Legal, Financial & Administrative Authorities & Localisation of SDGs
+LEAD for SDGs organized three Trainings to build the capacity of the newly elected Local Government Representatives of Balochistan on Legal, Financial & Administrative Authorities & Localisation of SDGs in Gwadar & Quetta.

 https://twitter.com/LEAD4SDGs/status/1637064159715049472?s=20

-On the first two days of the program, newly elected chairmen, and deputy chairmen of municipal committees, representatives of union councils from districts across Balochistan, and members of provincial and district Quetta Alliances on SDGs participated in large numbers.
+In Traning Sessions, newly elected chairmen, and deputy chairmen of municipal committees, representatives of union councils from districts across Balochistan, and members of provincial and district (Quetta & Kech) Alliances on SDGs participated in large numbers.

 All the participants were given training on their responsibilities and powers under Balochistan Local Government Act 2010, Local Government Finance Commission, and other important topics.
 All the members were oriented on the SDGs, Localization of SDGs, the inclusion of SDGs on priority in the Annual Development Plan, and the importance of prioritizing the SDGs targets at the district level considering the provincial and national levels SDGs Framework.